-The Charter School provides educational services to students in grades sixth through eighth.
+The Charter School provides educational services to students in grades K - 5.
 The core philosophy and purpose of the Charter School is to demonstrate that the Charter School's students can learn at high levels through an academically rigorous and innovative curriculum that incorporates the development of good character.